deplicate/deplicate/README.md

     duplicate.find('/path/to/dir', onerror=error_callback)

-Scan for duplicates and apply a custom action (printing), instead purging:
+Scan for duplicates and apply a custom action (printing), instead of purging:

     import duplicate